zslabs/zslabs/src/articles/svg-cool-kids.md

 ---
-title: Reference SVGs Like the Cool Kids
+title: Reference SVGs like the cool kids
 date: 2014-10-14
 excerpt: "Let's cleanup that markup"
 ---